adrianolszewski/model-based-testing-hypotheses/Tests/Mann-Whitney (-Wilcoxon).md

 - n_group = 100 - typical situation in clinical trials, where I work
 - n_group = 200 - above that, even small discrepancies between groups will be reported as statisticall significant, so testing at this data size is dangerous, especially without the practical significance defined!).

-Actually, the type-1 error and power is totally off topic in this simjlation, we only check how well the methods follow each other.
+Actually, the type-1 error and power is totally off topic in this simulation, we only check how well the methods follow each other.

 ---
 Definition of a helper function for printing the figures.